Student Employment Supervisor FAQs

 Hiring Managers must attend mandatory training at least once every two (2) years, or if there has been a policy change.

 DO STUDENT EMPLOYEES HAVE TO ATTEND EMPLOYMENT ORIENTATION?

 Yes.
-Hourly Student Employees must complete New Student Employment Orientation through Learning Bridge within the first 30 days of employment.
+Student Employees must complete New Student Employment Orientation through Learning Bridge and FERPA Training within the first 7 days of employment during work hours.
 Training will include, but is not limited to, UNT policies on ethics, FERPA, nondiscrimination and sexual harassment, sexual assault, applicable employee-related insurance programs, and all other policies referenced in this policy.
 This orientation is paid time.